+Planned/Scheduled

-Planned/Scheduled Urgent - 24 hours Emergency/Crisis - 4 hours Prevention &amp; Self-Care - Education &amp; awareness, self-help resources Using NHS App/ patient knows best (PKB) - to help manage and interact better with patients remotely.
-Education and advice on 'slip, slap, slop' for skin care, appropriate use of medicines and creams, either OTC, or prescribed.
-3rd sector helping to allay common ailments to support - signposting or advertising to raise awareness of what charitable support is available.
-Education and awareness for HCPs to advise general communications - good health, but main point is being able to signpost to expert areas for skin conditions.
-Use of Apps, on governance trusted sites (e.g. NHS App), directing people to the right place to seek advice and support.
-Can the governance be made more accurate and trustworthy through a single route - right information and signposting to the right source at point of diagnosis - consistent message across ICS (F12/ NHS App/ PKB, etc.)?
-This can be used for prevention and self-care improvements - defined responsibility to keep information current.
-Being aware of action triggers to proceed to next stage of what treatment you may need, algorithms to help progress to levels of care needed.
-Mental health/ social care support at home to support independent living Sustainable by: Improved support and understanding of risks allows early prevention Promotes awareness to support self-care Improved outcomes - reduced rate of disease progression and improved management by lowering prevalence and improving awareness Dermatology in Primary Care - Community Hubs, triage/ referrals/ Tele-Dermatology, Training and Education for GPs/ GPwERs Virtual appointment via smart devices between GPwER and patient home - including appropriate photos.
-Patient triage prior to tele/ virtual appointment with GP (to gain background to issue) - provides GP with more detail to be able to signpost/ respond quicker and more appropriately - reduces defensive medicine by allowing GPs to control triage of referrals better.
-Tele-derm to allow photos to be sent in if appropriate - also would allow better auditing.
-Being armed with the background to enable an informed decision allows more accurate and effective treatment.
-Sustainable by: Encourages early detection and therefore early intervention Dermatology in Primary Care Some of the planned/ scheduled algorithm moves into the urgent box depending on the route of the investigation.
-111 service access more likely OOH.
-May need on-call for advice from a GPwER - virtually - low frequency of OOH requirement so perhaps link to an East Midlands model.
-Sustainable by: Provides quick response enables earlier intervention Reduces hospital visits Dermatology in Primary Care Some of the planned/ scheduled algorithm moves into the emergency box depending on the route of the investigation - may need 999 response.
-Sustainable by: May prevent acute admission Hobbital Care - Capacity and demand, staff skillmix &amp; upskilling, F2F In-patient consultation Recognition of right trigger to require more urgent response Understanding the benefits and disadvantages of face to face (F2F) consultations before going virtual.
-Dermoscopy/ Telederm to aid decision whether virtual or F2F appointment is required - triaged via GPwER Sustainable by: Prevents avoidable admissions and GP/ GPwER visits through improved triage Condition Management - Ongoing care and management, living with a long-term skin condition, mental &amp; social health support Understanding how we support those with additional needs - so also making the accessible information and advice available for those more vulnerable, also for carers Need a consistent method of sharing information and records appropriately across the system and all HCPs - would prevent duplication of tests etc. The design of this system would provide improved equity of access, whatever is deployed would need to be replicable with local access - some things will need more expert response and so more centrally located, e.g. photographs at local pharmacies to send to GPwER enabling more timely advice and guidance.
-Sustainable by: Provides home support and promotes self-care and awareness for prevention but also enables people to 1 live more independently, reduces care packages and avoidable appointments Colour KEY to information source: Steering Group leighbourhood
+Urgent - 24 hours

+Emergency/Crisis - 4 hours

+Prevention & Self-Care - Education & awareness, self-help resources

+- Using NHS App/ patient knows best (PKB) to help manage and interact better with patients remotely.
+Education and advice on 'slip, slap, slop' for skin care, appropriate use of medicines and creams, either - OTC, or prescribed. - 3rd sector helping to allay common ailments to support signposting or advertising to raise awareness of what charitable support is available. - Education and awareness for HCPs to advise general communications good health, but main point is - being able to signpost to expert areas for skin conditions. - Use of Apps, on governance trusted sites (e.g. NHS App), directing people to the right place to seek advice and support.
+Can the governance be made more accurate and trustworthy through a single route right information and signposting to the right source at point of diagnosis consistent message across ICS (F12/ NHS App/ PKB, etc.)?
+This can be used for prevention and self-care improvements defined responsibility to keep information current. - Being aware of action triggers to proceed to next stage of what treatment you may need, algorithms to help progress to levels of care needed. - Mental health/ social care support at home to support independent living Sustainable by: - Improved support and understanding of risks allows early prevention - Promotes awareness to support self-care - Improved outcomes reduced rate of disease progression and improved management by lowering prevalence and improving awareness

+Dermatology in Primary Care - Community Hubs, triage/ referrals/ Tele-Dermatology, Training and Education for GPs/ GPwERs

+- Virtual appointment via smart devices between GPwER and patient home including appropriate photos. - Patient triage prior to tele/ virtual appointment with GP (to gain background to issue) provides GP with more detail to be able to signpost/ respond quicker and more appropriately reduces defensive medicine by allowing GPs to control triage of referrals better. - Tele-derm to allow photos to be sent in if appropriate also would allow better auditing. - Being armed with the background to enable an informed decision allows more accurate and effective treatment.

+Encourages early detection and therefore early intervention

+Hospital Care - Capacity and demand, staff skillmix & upskilling, F2F In-patient consultation

+- Recognition of right trigger to require more urgent response - Understanding the benefits and disadvantages of face to face (F2F) consultations before going virtual. - Dermoscopy/Telederm to aid decision whether virtual or F2F appointment is required triaged via GPwER Sustainable by: - Prevents avoidable admissions and GP/ GPwER visits through improved triage

+Condition Management - Ongoing care and management, living with a long-term skin condition, mental & social health support

+- Understanding how we support those with additional needs so also making the accessible information and advice available for those more vulnerable, also for carers - Need a consistent method of sharing information and records appropriately across the system and all HCPs - would prevent duplication of tests etc. The design of this system would provide improved equity of access, whatever is deployed would need to be replicable with local access some things will need more expert response and so more centrally located, e.g. photographs at local pharmacies to send to GPwER enabling more timely advice and guidance.

+Provides home support and promotes self-care and awareness for prevention but also enables people to live more independently, reduces care packages and avoidable appointments equality and inequality analysis low frequency of OOH requirement so perhaps link to an East Midlands model.

+- Some of the planned/ scheduled algorithm moves into the urgent box depending on the route of the investigation.
+111 service access more likely OOH. - May need on-call for advice from a GPwER virtually